Myths And Facts About College Scholarships

 By Diana Simeon

-I write a lot about college scholarships and paying for college and when I talk to parents just starting to look at colleges, I tend to hear the same misperceptions about which students get money (and which don’t) over and over.
-Unfortunately, these myths lead many families down a path that ends up with their student getting little (or even no) financial aid for college.
-Here are my top 5 myths about college scholarships and financial aid.
+I write a lot about college scholarships and paying for college.
+And when I talk to parents just starting to look at colleges, I hear the same misperceptions about who gets money and who doesn’t.
+Unfortunately, these myths lead many families down a disappointing path.
+Without the right facts about scholarships, they can end up with little (or even no) financial aid for college.
+Here are my top 5 financial aid and scholarship myths.

 Not necessarily.
-Sure, excellent students can get a lot of money for college, but it requires you to first find colleges that will reward YOUR particular straight-A student (not another family’s student, but YOUR student).
+Sure, excellent students can get a lot of money for college.
+But it requires that you find colleges that will reward YOUR particular straight-A student (not another family’s student, but YOUR student).
 What I mean here is that depending on your particular financial circumstances, a college may not offer your top student any money whatsoever.

 What, wait?
 I thought all top students could get college scholarships?